sonjamehes/migration/README.md

 - commented out some rows in different files which wouldn't allow be to later rebuild the project
 - rebuild the project after I have no errors
 - publish, generate script, check which tables will be created
-- deployed the project to Azure SQL DatabasE (I got an error and couldn't deploy the entire project, but I managed to deploy the 2 relevant tables I need)
+- deployed the project to Azure SQL DatabasE (I got an error ("'MEMORY_OPTIMIZED tables' is not supported in this service tier of the database.
+See Books Online for more details on feature support in different service tiers of Azure SQL Database.") and couldn't deploy the entire project, but I managed to deploy all the tables. couldn't deploy the SPs)

 ADF:
 - download Integration Runtime so you can create a connection between ADF and on-premise SQL Server